FabianPonce/pam-watchid/README.md

 PAM WatchID
 -----------
 A PAM plugin for authenticating using the new kLAPolicyDeviceOwnerAuthenticationWithBiometricsOrWatch API in macOS 10.15, written in Swift.
+Fork of a fork of a fork from code originally by [Reflejo](https://github.com/Reflejo), but updated to support M1s, as well as modern macOS versions (Big Sur+, tested up to Ventura Beta).

 ![](demo.gif)